dkettchen/popular_ship_stats/visualisation/analysis_2013_2023_overall_data.md

 ![alt text](all_ao3_data_vis_charts/gender_diagrams/all_ao3_fandoms_with_no_over_half_only_by_ship_type_2013_2023.png)

-The only two (2) fandoms that have more than 50% straight ships are Game of Thrones and Doctor Who, so congrats to them on having the best-written hets in media apparently. 👏
+The only two (2) fandoms (with multiple ship types) that have more than 50% straight ships are Game of Thrones and Doctor Who, so congrats to them on having the best-written hets and the least homoeroticism in media apparently. 👏

 ## Race statistics